anbox-cloud/discourse-docs/roadmap.md

 In order to plan for new updates of the Anbox Cloud software stack, this page gives you insight into the general release cycle and planned features for the next versions of Anbox Cloud.
-However don't consider the roadmap to be complete or set in stone.
+However, the roadmap dates are not final and can change depending on various factors such as availability of the Android security patches.

 ## Release Cycle